Constellation-Labs/documentation-hub/validate/automated/nodectl.md

 ### Upgrade nodectl on your Node

 When you have nodectl up and running and a new version of nodectl is released.
 The following documentation will help the Node Operator navigate with a step-by-step guide on how to upgrade.

+### Upgrade your Node from version 1 to version 2

+Specific step-by-step instructions to upgrade from version 1 of nodectl to version 2.

 ### Command Reference Guide